 According to ZDNet, the possibility for fraudsters to take advantage of this opportunity by producing counterfeit products is a very real issue that cannot be avoided.
 ZDNet reports that there is a precedent for this happening, like with the 2011 earthquake and tsunami that hit Japan; this triggered a shortage of capacitors for medical devices, a shortage that fraudsters took advantage of by producing counterfeit products.

 As for whether or not these counterfeit products are problematic, the answer is a resounding “yes,” but probably not for the reasons that you might suspect.
 In most cases, the counterfeit semiconductors themselves are either manufactured to appear legitimate or to imitate the real deal, or they are components that have been stripped of all branding and repackaged for resale.
 In both cases, according to ZDNet, these fraudulent components are not subject to the rigorous quality control procedures that large manufacturers have in place, meaning that they might pass basic quality control checks, but are simply not sustainable long-term.

 Now, consider what might happen to businesses or manufacturers who procure these counterfeit products and integrate them into their supply chain and processes.
 Suddenly these components are actively being used in the same way that real components that have been tested are.
 What happens when these components fail and lead to disaster?
 It’s a position that no business wants to find itself in.

 If you need help getting technology, we are here.
-When it comes to procuring equipment for your business, you can trust that Symmetric IT Group will help you get the best deals and the best components for your business.
+When it comes to procuring equipment for your business, you can trust that COMPANYNAME will help you get the best deals and the best components for your business.
 We work with trusted vendors to ensure that you are not shortchanged by unfortunate trends in the market, and since we only work with vendors we trust, you can know with confidence that you are getting devices and components that are legitimate.